Melvin Wong Hwang Chee: Career

-In 2012, Wong represented his country at Global Entrepreneurship Week, organised by United States Department of State, which was held at The White House in Washington DC.
+In 2012, Wong represented his country at Global Entrepreneurship Week, organised by United States Department of State, which was held at The White House in Washington, D.C..
 In 2013, Melvin was a speaker at science, technology and entrepreneurship event together with Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs, Kerri-Ann Jones at Universiti Teknologi MARA System in Malaysia.
 He was also a speaker at The Global Entrepreneurship Summit which was officiated by President Obama and was held in 2013.

 Wong was the winner of MyEG Make The Pitch Season 2, a business reality show that was aired on 8TV (Malaysia) in 2012.
 Wong won a sum of MYR 1 million investment money from MyEG which he later turned down.
 He was also among the semi-finalists at Startup Asia business TV reality show aired on Channel News Asia in 2014.